IsaFernandes22/De-tumblingDebrisDiggers/README.md

 # De-tumblingDebrisDiggers
+Author: Isabella Fernandes

 For the Senior Capstone project with Astroscale US.

 This involves the sensor code to communicate to the main satellite and calculating launch parameters for the mite.